TheWover/donut/docs/devnotes.md

 mimikatz(commandline) # exit
 Bye!

-DEBUG: inmem_pe.c:336:RunPE(): Process terminated
+DEBUG: inmem_pe.c:338:RunPE(): Process terminated
-DEBUG: inmem_pe.c:347:RunPE(): Erasing 1019904 bytes of memory at 0000018F04B90000
+DEBUG: inmem_pe.c:349:RunPE(): Erasing 1019904 bytes of memory at 00000178FF170000
-DEBUG: inmem_pe.c:351:RunPE(): Releasing memory
+DEBUG: inmem_pe.c:353:RunPE(): Releasing memory
-DEBUG: loader.c:343:MainProc(): Erasing RW memory for instance
+DEBUG: loader/loader.c:343:MainProc(): Erasing RW memory for instance
-DEBUG: loader.c:346:MainProc(): Releasing RW memory for instance
+DEBUG: loader/loader.c:346:MainProc(): Releasing RW memory for instance
-DEBUG: loader.c:354:MainProc(): Returning to caller
+DEBUG: loader/loader.c:354:MainProc(): Returning to caller
 </pre>

 <p>Obviously you should be cautious with what files you decide to execute on your machine.</p>

-<h2 id="loader">Extending The Loader</h2>
+<h2 id="loader">12.
+Extending The Loader</h2>

 <p>Donut was never designed with modularity in mind, however, a new version in future will try to simplify the process of extending the loader, so that others can write their own code for it.
 Currently, simple changes to the loader can sometimes require lots of changes to the entire code base and this isn't really ideal.
 If for any reason you want to update the loader to include additional functionality, the following steps are required.</p>